SR

 Toddy (රා)

-A fermented beverage made from the sap of the coconut or palmyrah palm, slightly alcoholic and sweet.
+Fermented beverage made from the sap of coconut or palmyrah palm, slightly alcoholic and naturally sweet.
+Fresh toddy (morning tapping) is sweet and mild, while fermented toddy (evening) is stronger and tangier.
+Traditional drink tapped by skilled toddy tappers.

 wine4-8%